MenakaGodakanda/NIST_CSF_Project/README.md

 ```
 ![Screenshot 2024-07-24 153835](https://github.com/user-attachments/assets/a3bffa68-03d2-43c0-be54-8a067cced088)

-- If the file exists and contains data, your Snort configuration is working correctly.
+- If the file exists and contains data, your `snort` configuration is working correctly.

 #### 7. Running Data Protection Script
 - Script: `detect/monitor_logs.py`
-- This script monitors Snort logs for intrusion detection alerts.
+- This script monitors `snort` logs for intrusion detection alerts.
 Run the script:
 ```
 python3 detect/monitor_logs.py
 ```
 ![Screenshot 2024-07-23 160445 - Copy](https://github.com/user-attachments/assets/826d5e1b-ccb6-4ef2-816d-55d361a86153)

 - This script will keep checking for the log file until it exists and then proceed to monitor it.
-If Snort is correctly configured and running, the script will eventually detect the log file and start printing new alerts.
+If `snort` is correctly configured and running, the script will eventually detect the log file and start printing new alerts.

 ## Respond